 Did you know?

-The Department of Engineering is based in the state-of-the-art £13million Tech Hub.
-This purpose-built development offers highly contemporary suites of outstanding facilities for Engineering and Computing and IT students.
-Our modern computing and engineering laboratories are equipped with comprehensive test and measurement equipment, high-specification computers, high-resolution screens and the latest hardware and software.
+The Department of Engineering is based in the state-of-the-art £13m Tech Hub.
+This purpose-built development offers highly contemporary suites of outstanding facilities for Engineering and Physics, as well as Computing and IT students.
+Our modern engineering teaching laboratories are equipped with a range of industry-standard, test and measurement equipment, and leading analytical software.

 Where you'll study